 Living in Florida means being able to do outdoor activities year-round.
 Going to the beach, going out for a run, or working outside become run-of-the-mill activities.
 However, while you may enjoy some of them (or have to do them because of work), it’s also true that sometimes, the heat and humidity can become oppressive.
-This is especially so during summer months, when even walking from your front door to the car can feel like a hassle.
+This is especially so during the summer months, when even walking from your front door to the car can feel like a hassle.

 How can you learn to recognize regular discomfort vs. heat exhaustion or heat stroke?
 Becoming familiarized with symptoms can help you stay healthy, and it can even save your life.